Westchester County is in the Hudson Valley at the heart of the New York metropolitan area.

 In the 1620s, Dutch settlers started arriving in the area, followed by British colonists in the 1640s.

 Today, Westchester County is one of the most developed and most populous counties in the Tri-state Area, with New York City, Connecticut, and New Jersey sharing its borders.

-Here are the best things to do in Westchester County, New York.
+Here are the 21 of best things to do in Westchester County, New York.

 Stroll around the Untermyer Gardens Conservancy

 The 43-acre city public park Untermyer Gardens Conservancy is on North Broadway, Yonkers.

 The present-day park is part of the 150-acre estate called “Greystone,” developed by prominent lawyer and civic leader Samuel Untermyer.